overbyte/notes/unreal-course.md

 ## Using vim for editor

-I'm going to try to use vim for my IDE but if it goes wrong
+I'm going to try to use vim for my IDE but if it goes wrong I can move over to QT Creator or vscode

 ## Other notes